 1. Go to Admin Settings > Card Settings tile.
 On the Card Settings page, double-click the Card Type to add custom fields.

-4. Once you have added the field types under the Layout tab, you will get the attributes related to that particular fields to type under Settings.
+4. Once you have added the field types under the Layout tab, you will get the attributes related to that particular field to type under Settings.
 Add Field Label and Field Type.

 Note: For each Card Type, the Field Label and Field Type should be the same.